-In partnership with SlashDataTM, we surveyed over 140 Site Reliability Engineers (SREs) and DevOps specialists to understand their biggest time-sinks, headaches, goals and their overall perspective of the ideal ownership model for fixing their website, mobile, or native app — when it inevitably breaks.
+In partnership with SlashData™, we surveyed more than 140 Site Reliability Engineers (SREs) and DevOps specialists to understand their biggest time-sinks, headaches, goals and the ownership dilemma when fixing their website, mobile or native app — when it inevitably breaks.

 Decentralization of ownership — of code, tooling, budgets and more

-We’ve highlighted a few of the insights below, but for the full Infrastructure vs Applications Data report, you can download the full report.
+We’ve highlighted a few of the key You Build It, You Run It insights below, but for the full set of supporting data and findings, download the Infrastructure vs Application Report.

-62% of respondents report that the most common challenge they face is an unclear ownership boundary between application and infrastructure issues.
+62% of respondents report that the most common challenge they face is the ownership dilemma between application vs infrastructure issues.

 The number one activity that SRE/DevOps specialists would like to spend less time doing is chasing down others to resolve application issues with 74% of respondents agreeing to this statement.